course-kit/website/content/online-course-react.md

 ![online-course-react-course](/blog/online-course-react-course.png)

-## Lesson page
+## Create lesson page

 Similar to the course page, the lesson page includes dynamic segments in the URL.
-This time, we have both the `courseId` and `lessonId` allowing us to retrieve the correct course and lesson objects using array finds.
+This time, we have both a `courseId` and `lessonId` allowing us to retrieve the correct course and lesson objects using array finds.

 *src/pages/Lesson.js*